Dmitri9149/Rust_Tokenizers/README.md

 ========================
 ```

 We may see the big difference.
 Familiar words are tokenized 'by itself'.
-And it is not a surprise ,
+And it is not a surprise,
 with the set of tokens the unfamiliar words all become "❗".
 The tokens can not match any of the
 words.